neow3j/neow3j-docs/docs/neo-n3/dapp_development/wallets_and_accounts.md

 the NEP6Account's script - holds all information needed about the multi-sig account.
 This includes the signing threshold, the number of participants, and the involved public keys.
 In the latter two methods there is now verification script available.
-Therefore, one or both of signing threshold and number of participants has to be specified explicitely in order such that the multi-sig account can be used as a signer in transactions.
+Therefore, one or both of signing threshold and number of participants has to be specified explicitly in order such that the multi-sig account can be used as a signer in transactions.
 The `TransactionBuilder` needs the signing threshold and number of participants to determine the network fee that has to be paid for signing with the account.